Boost your company's strategic alignment with these 56 examples of strategic objectives ready to implement.

 1. Best value for the cost: This means that your customers know they are not purchasing the most expensive product or service—or even the highest quality—but that they are getting the best deal.
 This may mean your customers are paying less than average and getting an average or above-average product.

-2. Broad product offering: This objective works if your strategy is to be able to offer the customer the best product in its class, regardless of price.
+2. Best in class offering: This objective works if your strategy is to be able to offer the customer the best product in its class, regardless of price.
 In the hotel industry, for example, this could reflect the strategy of the Four Seasons or Ritz Carlton.

 3. Reliable products/services: If your organization takes pride in the reliability of your product or service, this objective—which reflects that you are targeting customers that also value this reliability—may be right for you.
 This could indicate the on-time reliability of an airline or the dependable reliability of a printer that generates high-quality output.